joshlevinson/Sample-WP2Markdown/Predict/technology.md

 #### Behind the Scenes

  Our state-of-the-art machine learning software processes diverse behavioral data including page views, checkouts, add-to-cart events and search queries.
 Millions of customer interactions with thousands of products can be processed in real time, giving up-to-the-minute, individual recommendations with every page refresh.
-Our ongoing research provides a constant feed of new science thatâ&#128;&#153;s tested and built right into the core product, giving you a living, evolving and continually improving platform.
+Our ongoing research provides a constant feed of new science that’s tested and built right into the core product, giving you a living, evolving and continually improving platform.

 #### Understanding the Buying Process